Articles , Glossary

 Why is it hero?
 There are several points to answer this question.

 • Attention and impression.
-First, because it activates the power of visual perception from the first seconds.
-No secret, there is no much time to impress the first-time visitor to the website or to catch attention to new offers.
+First, because it activates the power of visual perception from the first seconds, no secret that there is not much time to impress the first-time visitor to the website or to catch the attention of new offers.
 The hero image gives a chance to impress the users as fast as possible.

 • Information.
 Most people perceive and decode images much faster than words.
 It means that the hero image is not only the element of attraction – it’s also an informative part of the page, providing a quick visual message about the content.